Dragon8029/100-days-of-code/Attempt5.md

 Missed coding yesterday due to family obligations.
 Got back to it today with some more CSS and styling the form for my project.
 I think it's come together nicely.
 I may come back to it to fix some small styling issues later, but for now I want to move on to styling my detail page.

 ---

+## D55:
+*Apr 19, 2019*

+Finished up styling all my route pages for now.
+Added sort functionality to my table so users can click on the table headers to sort info.
+The next step will be adding search functionality to the table.

+---